 - Gently reform the scraps into another layer and cut two more scones.

-- Place the rounds spaced about 1 inch /2 cm apart on the baking dish.
+- Place the rounds spaced about 1 inch / 2 cm apart on a prepared baking sheet.

 - Glaze the tops with milk.1 tablespoon milk